programminghistorian/ph-submissions/en/drafts/originals/visualizing-data-with-r-and-ggplot2.md

 ## Introduction, Lesson Goals, and Data

 Gathering and analyzing data are important tasks that historians now face, and plots are an important instrument in visualizing that data.
-Using R and the powerful package [ggplot2](http://ggplot2.tidyverse.org/), we can create useful and beautiful plots to get a glance into our data and make it easier to publish our findings.
+Using R and the powerful package [ggplot2](http://ggplot2.tidyverse.org/), we can create useful and beautiful plots to get a glance into our data and make it easier to communicate our findings to the public and to a broader audience.

 By the end of this lesson, you should be able to do the following with the `ggplot2` package: